swaptacular/swpt_accounts/protocol.rst

   `RejectedConfig`_ message MUST be sent.

-* If the account already exists, implementations MUST decide whether the same, or a later `ConfigureAccount`_ message has been already processed.
+* If the account already exists, implementations MUST decide whether the same, or a later `ConfigureAccount`_ message has been processed already.
 To do this, implementations MUST compare the values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of those fields in the latest processed `ConfigureAccount`_ message [#]_ .
 If the received message turns